Diplomat Personality! What sets great diplomats apart? It’s their personality that does the magic.

 Active Listening = Engage + Attend + Respond - Step 3: Learn to Negotiate

 Negotiation skills are a vital part of diplomacy.
-Learning how to negotiate effectively allows you to find common ground and reach mutually beneficial agreements.
+Learning how to negotiate effectively to find common ground and reach mutually beneficial agreements.
 For this, practice on identifying interests, focusing on win-win solutions, and maintaining a calm demeanor during negotiations.

 Negotiation = Prepare + Communicate + Collaborate - Step 4: Develop Problem-Solving Skills